Tawn-Scotton/Team_3_Project_1/README.md

 Additional analyses can be conducted to investigate the impact of weather on the delays of arriving flights in the US.

-Team Members:  Calogera McCormick, Jamie Cid, Minta Burke, Sana Azubzai, Tawn Scotton
+Team Members:  Calogera McCormick, Jamie Cid, Minta Burke, Sana Ayubzai, Tawn Scotton